 As such, the PS5 costs $499 and the PS5 Digital Edition slashes that price by $100 to cost just $399.

-From where we stand now, though, I'm not just ready to pre-order, I'm willing to spend more on the standard PS5.
+From my perspective, I was willing to spend more on the standard PS5.
 That being said, I know I'm an outlier on this, so I'll break down the pros and cons of going with each side.

 Black Friday 2020 deals

-Neither the PS5 nor the PS5 Digital Edition are anything close to cheap, so we're doing the work to find the top Black Friday PS5 deals.
+Neither the PS5 nor the PS5 Digital Edition are anything close to cheap, so we're doing the work to find the top Black Friday PS5 deals (opens in new tab).
 Right now, that means savings on games, so your big pricey new console can get decked out with all the gaming you could desire.
-View Deal